TechGiovanni/Zendesk-Support-Administrator/README.md

 </p>

 <h1># Zendesk Support Administrator</h1>
-This tutorial outlines the utilisation of Zendesk for managing tickets.<br />
+Mastering the use of Zendesk for managing tickets and enterprise support.<br />

 <h2>Video Demonstration</h2>